mietek/pol/README.md

 What is a word?
 Not a computer word, as I’m sure you realize, although we shall have to use the word “word” in that sense.
 A word is a string of characters bounded by spaces.
 It is extracted from a larger string of characters by the routine we are discussing.

-Let me contrast this definition with more conventional input routines.
-FORTRAN formatted input, for example, doesn’t speak of words but of fields.
+Let me contrast this definition with more conventional input routines. <span class="small-caps">FORTRAN</span> formatted input, for example, doesn’t speak of words but of fields.
 The meaning of a number is determined by the field it resides in; that is, by its position on a card.
 Since we are not using cards, the notion of position becomes clumsy and we replace it with order: The order of the words we read is significant, though their position is not.
 We lose, however, the ability to leave a field empty, since we cannot recognize an empty word.
 All our data must be explicit, which is probably a good idea but a slow one to learn.
 Decide now that you will not specify input conventions that have optional parameters.

 Very well, let’s write the `WORD` subroutine.
 It uses the input pointer to point at the current position in the source text, the output pointer to point at the current position in memory where we will move the word.
 We must move it; partly to align it on a computer-word boundary and partly because we may want to modify it.